tiepdotme/lisacharlotterost.github.io/_posts/2016-04-22-Colors-for-DataVis.md

 ---
 layout: post
-title: Your Friendly Guide to Colors in Data Visualisation
+title: Your Friendly Guide to Colors in Data visualization
-tag: thoughts,
+image: /pic/160423-colorguide-f.png
+categories: [article]
+summary: The original version of my guide to color tools.
+I published an updated version in 2019.
+permalink: /:year/:month/:day/:title/
 ---

 *Edit:* This post got [translated into Japanese](http://lab.sugimototatsuo.com/2016/05/colors-for-datavis/).
+I also published an updated version of this blogpost in 2018 for Datawrapper.
+[Find it here](https://blog.datawrapper.de/colorguide/).

 A few days ago, I approached my Twitter followers with [a request to help me](https://twitter.com/lisacrost/status/722948084703956992) in an urgent matter: "Can somebody tell me how to get better with color?," I wrote. " My color decisions are awful."
 Thanks to a retweet by Scott Murray I got a lot of replies with links to websites and tools.
 They were awesome.
 And I want to share them with you, annotated with my own thoughts about them.
 Here you go:
-<br><br>

-**Why color?**
+# Why color?

 First, watch this **[video](https://www.youtube.com/watch?v=Qj1FK8n7WgY&feature=youtu.be)** about why color decisions are important and how to mix colors.
 I'll sum up the main reasons to use colors here: Color is important because (a) it lets you set the mood and (b) color lets you guide the viewer's eye, draw attention to something and therefore tell a story.

 [![image](/pic/16023_video.png)](https://www.youtube.com/watch?v=Qj1FK8n7WgY&feature=youtu.be)

-Both aspects are important for data visualisations.
+Both aspects are important for data visualizations.
 For example, the **mood** is set very nicely in Pitch Interactive's ["Out of Sight, Out of Mind"](http://drones.pitchinteractive.com/").
 The red drops make you almost see the blood spread.
 And color in data vis is often used to set **highlights**, a very important tool to guide the viever's eye.
 I often told my students "Grey is your best friend in data vis", referring to that [great article by Andy Kirk](http://www.visualisingdata.com/2015/01/make-grey-best-friend/).

 ![image](/pic/160423-mood.png)